 - It may be helpful first for you to refer to the selection criteria and admission requirements for your candidate's chosen course .

 - Please also include information on any mitigating circumstances that you think we should know about.
+Alternatively, if for any reason this is inappropriate, you may like to contact the college considering your candidate's application.

 This is the section of the UCAS form where you list all your qualifications along with the grades you have already achieved and any standardised test scores.
 You also need to list any educational qualifications you are currently working towards.